 Hearings and 39.
-(1) Subject to any contrary agreement by the parties, the written proceedings.
-39. (1) Subject to any contrary agreement by the parties, the proceedings. arbitral tribunal shall decide whether to hold oral hearings for the presentation of evidence or for oral argument, or whether the proceedings shall be conducted on the basis of documents and other materials.
+(1) Subject to any contrary agreement by the parties, the arbitral tribunal shall decide whether to hold oral hearings for the presentation of proceedings. evidence or for oral argument, or whether the proceedings shall be conducted on the basis of documents and other materials.

 (2) Unless the parties have agreed that no hearings shall be held, the arbitral tribunal shall, upon the request of a party, hold such hearings at an appropriate stage of the proceedings.